Poutine in Quebec

 ©TQ/L. Gagnon

-Dive into the creative scene at the Fashion & Design Festival in downtown Montreal.
-Have you seen the Duchess’ wardrobe?
-This baby’s style is no doubt going to follow suit—or, as the kids may say, it’ll be on fleek—and I’m sure, like me, she’ll want to check out Montreal’s sassy style.
-On my three visits to the stylist city, I was wowed by the ensembles I saw—let’s just say it leaves the United States in its well-coiffed dust where fashion is concerned—and there’s no better time to get a sense for that avant-garde scene than the 50 shows comprising this week-long festival that sees more than half a million in attendance annually.
+On my three visits to the stylish city of Quebec, I was wowed by the ensembles I saw—let’s just say it leaves the United States in its well-coiffed dust where fashion is concerned—and there’s no better time to get a sense for that avant-garde scene than the 50 shows comprising this week-long festival (essentially Montreal’s version of New York Fashion Week) that sees more than half a million in attendance annually.

 Now that I’ve shared a few of my travels wants, I’d love to know: What’s the top item on your own Quebec bucket list?
-Princess Charlotte needs your help, guys.
-Consider it your service to the Crown.

 COMMENTS